 GOAL

 Goal of this document is to list constraint over data that will go through the eMediAtt process from Doctors to Medex using EH-Box.
-This are the Incapacity Notifications that have as recipient “Medex”.
+This are the Incapacity Notifications that have as recipient “Medex”, or recipient with eHbox id = 1990002015.

 REQUIREMENTS FROM MEDEX